 - Do a craft project.
 Choose a DIY that you’ve been thinking about or check your local craft and hobby store for a kid-friendly project.
 These 101 Kids Activities have some promising ideas too!

 - Go apple picking or berry picking.
-Use the fruits of your labor (pun intended) in pancakes or an at-home smoothie.
+Use the fruits of your labor (pun intended) in pancakes, smoothies, or make homemade popsicles!

 If you are lucky enough to get time off of work this holiday season, you will want to make the best of it.
 Hopefully these suggestions will give you some fresh ideas for a fun, affordable staycation with kids.